 Protecting Your Assets When A Marriage Ends

-A complicated and sometimes contentious issue in the divorce process is dividing property, assets and debts.
-At the Mindy Law LLC, we understand how some things have sentimental value to you and will advocate tirelessly to seek a fair distribution of property.
+A complicated and sometimes contentious issue in the divorce process is dividing property, assets, and debts.
+At Mindy Law, LLC, we understand how some things have sentimental value to you and will advocate tirelessly to seek a fair distribution of property.

 How Property Is Divided In A Divorce

 In Georgia, there are two types of property in a divorce: the property you acquire as a married couple, known as marital property, and the assets you may have had before the marriage, known as separate property.
 The courts typically divide the marital property by considering certain factors, including:

 Finances of each spouse

 The behavior of spouses during the divorce process

 Our lawyer can help analyze the worth of complex marital assets with preparation for each court hearing or settlement meeting, striving to seek your goals.

 Types of Marital Property Division We Handle

 At our Woodstock legal practice, we have the skills to handle all types of asset division, including divorces with high assets.
 We guide clients through equitable distribution of marital property such as: